tpoisot/ms_connectance_complexity/ms_conn_compl.md

 $G_{n,l} = R_{n,l} = 1$.
 Intuitively enough, this implies that ecological
-systems in which connectance is high will display very little variation from one another, as far as the distribution of emergent network properties (*e.g.* variance of the degree distribution, nestednes, ...) is concerned.
+systems in which connectance is high will display very little variation from one another, as far as the distribution of emergent network properties (*e.g.* variance of the degree distribution, nestedness, ...) is concerned.

 We now illustrate these predictions using networks of 10 nodes, with a number of edges varying from 10 to $M_{10}$ (*i.e.* 45 edges).
 As illustrated in Fig.